eudoxia0/eudoxia0.github.io/article/_posts/2023-05-05-how-capabilities-work-austral.md

 ## Unsafe FFI {#ffi}

-- ffi is unsafe
-  - unsafe ffi is needed
-    - every language has a escape hatch
-    - every time you interact with the outside world you need to do unsafe things
-      - caveat: vale
-    - the question is:
-      - how can you bound the dangers of unsafe code?
-      - how can you provide a safe interface to unsafe internals?\
-  - to use ffi, have to mark module unsafe
-  - it's not about complete safety
-  - it's about minimizing audit surface area
+Every programming language needs a escape hatch.
+When interacting with the outside world, you have to do unsafe things.
+The question is: can you draw a boundary around unsafe code, so that is is clearly visible and demarcated, and can you help programmers identify and audit the unsafe parts of their code?

+Austral's FFI is unsafe.
+The only limit to using the FFI, calling foreign functions, and doing unsafe pointer arithmetic is that any module that does this must be marked unsafe.
+The idea is that we can then separate safe and unsafe modules and thus reduce the auditing burden on end-users.

 ## Summary {#summary}